sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 }
 ```

-- On "swssloglevel": We will set the log level to the LOGLEVEL DB, This is the behavior we have today, and it redmain as it is (with addition of set all components to default log level).
+- On "swssloglevel": We will set the log level to the LOGLEVEL DB, This is the behavior as we have today, and it remains as it is (we just add an option of setting all components to default log level).
 - On "log-level save": We will copy the LOGLEVEL DB content into the loglevel_db.json.
 - On startup: we will load the loglevel_db.json file into the LOGLEVEL DB.